When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Giving is Good

-In this old classic, your child can learn about generosity and self-sacrifice, but also to be thankful.
-The story is about an apple tree that unconditionally gives and gives to a little boy.
-As he grows, he continues to ask for more, until the tree sacrifices itself.
+In this timeless classic, your child learns about generosity, self-sacrifice, and gratitude.
+The story follows an apple tree that unconditionally gives everything to a little boy.
+As he grows, he continues to ask for more until the tree has nothing left but a stump for him to sit on.

 Dear Zoo: A Lift-the-Flap Book